Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 * **Behavior Parameters** — Every Agent must have a Behavior.
 The Behavior determines how an Agent makes decisions.
 More on Behavior Parameters in the next section.
-* **Visual Observations** — Defines any Camera objects used by the Agent to observe its environment.
-3D Balance Ball does not use camera observations.
 * **Max Step** — Defines how many simulation steps can occur before the Agent decides it is done.
 In 3D Balance Ball, an Agent restarts after 5000 steps.
 * **Reset On Done** — Defines whether an Agent starts over when it is finished.